-Alaska's proposed waiver reduces unnecessary risk by removing the CO-OP and Community Health Option provisions and intends to stabilize the individual healthcare market using pass-through APTC savings to partially fund the ARP.
+Alaska's proposal waives section 1312(c)(1) for the individual market single risk pool in connection with a Section 1332 waiver to implement a state-operated reinsurance program for 2018 and future years.
 The state would seek appropriations to fully fund the ARP, after adjusting for medical inflation.
 The ARP mitigates rate increases in the Alaska individual health insurance market and as a result limits the amount of premium tax credits the federal government is responsible for providing to Alaska residents.
 By removing high cost conditions from the risk pool, the benefits of the ARP are shared by the entire individual health insurance market regardless of income, age, race and ethnic group, or any other demographic characteristic.
 Alaska does not seek to waive any aspect of the ACA that would reduce access to meaningful, affordable insurance for any resident and does not contemplate changes to the Medicaid program, FFM, FF-SHOP, or direct purchase with this proposal.
 The State of Alaska provides the following assurances: